skywalker2207/DFS-phodenge-/README.md

 # Team Name: Dfs_Phodenge

-### Project: Data analytics dashboard
+## Project : Data analytics dashboard

-### Data Area: Data Analytics
+## Target Area : Data Analytics

 ## Overview

    The goal of this project is to build a dashboard analyzing the healthcare database along with knowledge graph.
 We can analyze various trends in the patient's data like patient's basic data (height,weight,etc), medical observations,blood reports,genome sequence data,etc.

 ## Installation Steps